Caramellia/datastores-guide/README.md

 local DataStoreService = game:GetService("DataStoreService")
 local CoinsDataStore = DataStoreService:GetDataStore("Coins")
 ```
-Using GetDataStore gives you the ability to read data from and write data to the Data Store.
+Using GetDataStore gives you the ability to read data from and write data to a unique Data Store.
 A game can have any number of Data Stores, but for most practical purposes, you aren't going to need more than one or two.

+Now, we need to make it so that the Coins value saves when the player leaves.
+Let's add